Denis Mukwege School Complex and Nursery in Melun

 - LabelsE3C2

-- Notable detailsBioclimatic design, green roofs, local hemp insulation
+- Notable detailsTimber structure, bioclimatic design, green roofs, local hemp insulation, dual-flow ventilation

 Credits